 5.1 Planners and municipal actors’ perspective: gentrification as an aspired future vision

 The Gimel plan is but one link in a long chain of top-down planning, common in Beersheba since its establishment as an Ottoman city, through the British Mandate (1917–1948), and finally as an Israeli city.
-Beersheba developed as a national project that required resources and tight supervision (Avni et al., 2016: 20).
-According to the deputy mayor and chair of local planning committee, only recently the local government (municipality) stepped into the planning arena to regain control (public lecture, 19.12.18; also see Avni et al., 2016: 24).
+Beersheba developed as a national project that required resources and tight supervision (Avni et al., 2016, p.
+20).
+According to the deputy mayor and chair of local planning committee, only recently the local government (municipality) stepped into the planning arena to regain control (Public lecture, 19.12.18; also see Avni et al., 2016, p.
+24).
 When asked about Gimel’s state of neglect, he blamed it on the 1990s top-down planning of suburban neighbourhoods.
-These neighbourhoods attracted resources and population, leaving old neighbourhoods neglected, but not as a deliberate agenda (interview, 14.1.19).
+These neighbourhoods attracted resources and population, leaving old neighbourhoods neglected, but not as a deliberate agenda (Interview, 14.1.19).
 Deliberate or not, neglect, disinvestment and decay were matter of fact.

 Israel is a centralised state with centralised planning apparatus and Beersheba’s top-down planning is within this context.
 In 2011, the Israel Planning Administration (hereafter IPA) initiated a new masterplan for Beersheba replacing the current 1969 plan, working in full collaboration with the municipality.
 A core principle was to regenerate the urban core rather than continue sprawling.
 Regeneration is more than a local interest.
 By 2040, the IPA aims to plan 2.6 million housing units countrywide, 900,000 of which through urban regeneration (IPA, 2019).
 The Urban Regeneration Authority (URA)—under the Ministry of Housing—was established to promote this goal by initiating and funding largescale regeneration plans.
 Beersheba applied for funding to initiate the Gimel plan.
 Unfortunately, while one central government body plans the regeneration of old quarters, another plans new development in five neighbourhoods to be constructed north of the city, clashing with the new masterplan’s goals, and threatening to recreate the same conditions that led to the current state of neglect.

 Work on the Gimel Plan started in 2014 and is now in the final approval process.
-The deputy mayor and the city planner told me (interview, 14.1.19), that they had asked the planning team to produce a detailed and feasible plan, ‘that doesn’t just say, but also do’.
-According to the architect (interview, 28.2.19), Gimel’s plan has several aims.
-Firstly, ‘restoring old splendour’ by forming a viable community: ‘we need to attract high-income populations, while not driving anybody out, although the low-income population might wander elsewhere’.
-Secondly, utilising the potential of the neighbourhood’s attractive location: ‘in Tel Aviv this neighbourhood would have been Manhattan, and here it’s crap’.
+The deputy mayor and the city planner told me (Interview, 14.1.19), that they had asked the planning team to produce a detailed and feasible plan, “that doesn’t just say, but also do”.
+According to the architect (Interview, 28.2.19), Gimel’s plan has several aims.
+Firstly, “restoring old splendour” by forming a viable community: “We need to attract high-income populations, while not driving anybody out, although the low-income population might wander elsewhere.”
+Secondly, utilising the potential of the neighbourhood’s attractive location: “In Tel Aviv this neighbourhood would have been Manhattan, and here it’s crap.”
 Thirdly, improving public spaces including walkable and viable streets and commercial spaces.
 Fourthly, maintaining a diverse supply of housing for social diversity.
 Finally, creating planning certainty for appropriate pricing of plots.
-If the plan succeeds, ‘gentrification is a bi-product’ (on policymakers’ view of gentrification as a solution rather than a problem, see Doucet et al., 2011; Lees and Ley, 2008), although displacement can be minimised should the municipality offer sufficient welfare support.
+If the plan succeeds, “gentrification is a bi-product” (on policymakers’ view of gentrification as a solution rather than a problem, see Doucet, van Kempen, & van Weesep, 2011; Lees & Ley, 2008), although displacement can be minimised should the municipality offer sufficient welfare support.
 The sought-after change, said the architect, cannot be based on students (and investor-owners) alone.
 It needs families.